 To conclude, we will attempt to outline some of the aspects which, in our view, still need to be included in the analysis of television violence and viewers' interpretation of it.
 The analysis of television violence is, even today, still based on a restrictive conceptualisation of the notion of violence, understood as the physical expression (and in some cases verbal).
 Contributions are rarely made from content analysis that broaden the spectrum to the cultural and structural dimensions of violence.
-The definition of violence once proposed by Gerbner continues to be the standard frame-
+The definition of violence once proposed by George Gerbner continues to be the standard framework of reference.
+We recall that Gerbner (1972: 31) defined television violence as: "the overt expression of physical force against others or self, or the compelling of action against one's will on pain of being hurt or killed.
+The expression of injurious or lethal force had to be credible or real in the symbolic terms of the drama.
+Humorous and even farcical violence can be credible and real, even if it has a presumable comic effect".